stridecolossus/jove-blog/blog/part-4-models/swapchain-recreation.md

 ## Swapchain Manager

-The final piece of the jigsaw is a new component that is responsible for creating the swapchain on demand:
+The final piece of the jigsaw is a new 'holder' component that is responsible for creating the swapchain on demand:

 ```java
 public class SwapchainManager implements TransientObject {